cam4ani/PhD-AnimalWelfare/Chapter0-GantnerCleaning/README.txt

------------------------------------------- Impact of cleaning on analysis 5_1Cleaning&RawdataComparison-createVariables.ipynb: clean the unprocessed records and extract variables from the cleaned data. output file:
+------------------------------------------ Impact of cleaning on analysis 5_1Cleaning&RawdataComparison-createVariables.ipynb: clean the unprocessed records and extract variables from the cleaned data.
+Main output file: 'ML-method_daily_ALL_variables.csv'

-5_2Cleaning&RawdataComparison.ipynb:

-5_3Cleaning&RawdataComparison_model.ipynb:
+5_2Cleaning&RawdataComparison.ipynb: Using 'ML-method_daily_ALL_variables.csv', create visuals and compute measures to asess teh difference between unprocessed and cleaned dataset